 A massage type that seems to be quickly gaining popularity is sports massage, Allen said.

 "With sports massage, you're working toward a certain goal," she said.
 "It's more stimulating.
 You're getting muscles ready to perform.
 There's a lot of stretching involved."

-It's this type of massage in which many of Allen's students get the most practice.
-The Southaven MT program has an arrangement with the Mississippi RiverKings minor league professional hockey team whereby students get to hone their skills by providing RiverKings players with sports massages.
+It's this type of massage in which many of Allen's students once got the most practice.
+The Southaven MT program had an arrangement with the Mississippi RiverKings minor league professional hockey team whereby students get to hone their skills by providing RiverKings players with sports massages.

 Other types of massage therapy

 Another up-and-coming massage technique, Allen said, is what's called Ashiatsu massage.
 It's a form of massage that originates in the Far East and utilizes the feet as well as the hands.

 "It also incorporates a lot of stretches," Allen said.
 "As massage therapists, we're taught to use more than just our hands."